rleons/nefertiti-scripts/README.md

 # nefertiti-scripts
-Nefertiti crypto trading bot scripts
+A collection of scripts developed for Nefertiti crypto trading bot, with the purpose of sharing ideas with the community and improving on the bot automation.